Diffuse neonatal hemangiomatosis: Radiotherapy

 Radiotherapy helps get rid of blood vessels that are not fully developed due to fast reproduction.
 However, getting rid of these types of blood vessels have negative effects such as damaging other organs in the body.
 Thus, this is no longer an option for therapy.

 Surgery

 Surgery is an effective option, but has high mortality rates.
 The mortality rate is 20%.

 Future Directional Treatments

 mTOR Inhibitors

 Other medications are currently being considered as treatment for diffuse neonatal hemangiomatosis. mTOR inhibitors, an inhibitor that is normally used for post-organ transplantation, has previously been used for vascular anomalies. mTOR is controlled by phosphoinositide 3-kinase which is essential in cell function.
 Given its immunosuppressive, antiangiogenic, and antiproliferative characteristics, it could slow down disease progression.
 For example, the mTOR inhibitor, Sirolimus, can be used to treat diffuse neonatal hemangiomatosis.
-It is important to note that diffuse neonatal hemangiomatosis therapy requires a multidisciplinary team approach due to its perplexing, rare properties.
+Diffuse neonatal hemangiomatosis therapy requires a multidisciplinary team approach due to its perplexing, rare properties.